Attribute Style CSS Programming

 This style does a good job of capturing cross browser bugs and making that knowledge reusable.
 Its also clearly simple to use.
 That is the main argument for this style, its ’simple’.

 The problem is its only simple for the programmer when they use the style correctly.
 It assumes much about how the document is structured.
 Its not re-usable in any other situation.
 If you want to define a ‘.col-left-250′ attribute you need to copy two existing style rules and modify them both.
 That’s pretty much the definition of violating the DRY principal.
 This is the same approach that YUI takes with their templates.
 They are difficult to modify if you want a specific pixel width layout.
 This is one of the reason why I stopped using YUI.
 The programmer/designer stuck maintaining the CSS has to write gallons of code.
-When the programmer making a new layout needs something custom they have no idea how to make that happen so they abandon the framework and use the style tag.
+When the programmer making a new layout needs something custom they have no idea how to make that happen so they abandon the framework and go back to using the style attributes.

 Here again I made the example above very simple.
 It gets increasingly complex if you want to use more than 2 columns in a layout.
 There is not enough browser support to make this happen using pseudo-selectors.
 The :last-child and :nth-child psudo-selectors are in CSS3 but are not supported in any flavor of IE, including IE8.
 It’s inevitable that more complex layouts will require additional attributes on the columns to mark their indexes.
 E.g.: